 Container groups share an IP address and a port namespace on that IP address.
 To enable external clients to reach a container within the group, you must expose the port on the IP address and from the container.
 Because containers within the group share a port namespace, port mapping isn't supported.
-Containers within a group can reach each other via localhost on the ports that they have exposed, even if those ports are not exposed externally on the group's IP address.
+Containers within a group can reach each other via localhost on the ports that they have exposed, even if those ports aren't exposed externally on the group's IP address.

 You can specify external volumes to mount within a container group.
 You can map those volumes into specific paths within the individual containers in a group.

 Multi-container groups are useful in cases where you want to divide a single functional task into a small number of container images.
 These images can then be delivered by different teams and have separate resource requirements.

 - An application container and a logging container.
 The logging container collects the logs and metrics output by the main application and writes them to long-term storage.

 - An application container and a monitoring container.
 The monitoring container periodically makes a request to the application to ensure that it's running and responding correctly, and raises an alert if it's not.